-Like all our Specialist Branch officers, you’ll begin your RAF career on the Specialist Entrant and Re-entrant (SERE) course at the RAF College Cranwell in Lincolnshire.
+Like all our Specialist Branch officers, you will begin your RAF career on the Specialist Entrant and Re-entrant (SERE) course at the RAF College Cranwell in Lincolnshire.

-You’ll follow an 11 week course specially designed for professionally qualified entrants to the RAF.
+You will follow an 13 week course specially designed for professionally qualified entrants to the RAF.

 The course includes fitness development, military training and academic study as well as practical outdoor leadership challenges.

 Following successful completion of SERE you will attend the 2 week Basic Air Warfare Course at RAF College Cranwell.

 As a fully qualified solicitor or barrister, you will already have the core legal skills to do your job.

 However, during your induction training at the Directorate of Legal Services (RAF) you will receive an introduction to those aspects of law in the RAF that may not be familiar to you, with more in depth training in areas relevant to your first Legal Officer posting being provided by the team to which you are assigned.